National Cancer Institute

 In some patients with larger B cells, there is morphologic overlap with DLBCL.
 These Burkitt-like large cell lymphomas show C-myc deregulation, extremely high proliferation rates, and a gene-expression profile as expected for classic Burkitt lymphoma.
 Endemic cases, usually from Africa, involve the facial bones or jaws of children, mostly containing EBV genomes.
 Sporadic cases usually involve the gastrointestinal system, ovaries, or kidneys.
 Patients present with rapidly growing masses and a very high LDH but are potentially curable with intensive doxorubicin-based combination chemotherapy.

 Treatment of Burkitt lymphoma/diffuse small noncleaved-cell lymphoma involves aggressive multidrug regimens similar to those used for the advanced-stage aggressive lymphomas (diffuse large cell).
-Aggressive combination chemotherapy, which is patterned after that used in childhood Burkitt lymphoma, has been described in CLB-9251 (NCT00002494), for example, and has been very successful for adult patients with more than 60% of advanced-stage patients free of disease at 5 years.
+Aggressive combination chemotherapy, which is patterned after that used in childhood Burkitt lymphoma, has been very successful for adult patients with more than 60% of advanced-stage patients free of disease at 5 years.
 Adverse prognostic factors include bulky abdominal disease and high serum LDH.
-In some institutions, treatment includes the use of consolidative bone marrow transplantation (BMT).
-Patients with Burkitt lymphoma have a 20% to 30% lifetime risk of CNS involvement.
+Rituximab has been incorporated into these regimens, as seen in a nonrandomized, single-armed, prospective, multicenter trial of 363 patients, aged 16 years to 85 years, who showed a 5-year PFS of 71% and a 5-year OS of 80%.[Level of evidence: 3iiiA] Patients with Burkitt lymphoma have a 20% to 30% lifetime risk of CNS involvement.
 Prophylaxis with intrathecal chemotherapy is required as part of induction therapy.
 (Refer to the PDQ summaries on Primary CNS Lymphoma Treatment and AIDS-Related Lymphoma Treatment for more information.)

-The acute and lymphoma types of ATL have done poorly with strategies of combination chemotherapy and allogeneic stem cell transplantation (ASCT) with a median OS under 1 year.
-Using combination chemotherapy, less than 10%of 807 patients were alive after 4 years.
+The acute and lymphoma types of ATL have done poorly with strategies of combination chemotherapy and allogeneic SCT (ASCT) with a median OS under 1 year.
+Using combination chemotherapy, less than 10% of 807 patients were alive after 4 years.
 Anecdotal durable remissions have been reported after ASCT and even after subsequent donor lymphocyte infusion for relapses after transplant.[Level of evidence: 3iiiDiv] Among 585 patients who underwent ASCT, the 3-year OS was 36%.[Level of evidence: 3iiiA]

 Mantle cell lymphoma is found in lymph nodes, the spleen, bone marrow, blood, and sometimes the gastrointestinal system (lymphomatous polyposis).
 Mantle cell lymphoma is characterized by CD5-positive follicular mantle B cells, a translocation of chromosomes 11 and 14, and an overexpression of the cyclin D1 protein.